MrCNeale/mrcneale.github.io/_posts/2024-10-03-Why-you-should-force-named-parameters-in-your-powershell-scripts.md

 ---
 layout: post
-title: Why you should force named parameters in your powershell scripts
+title: Why you should force named parameters in your powershell scripts to avoid errors and incorrect values being passed by accident
 excerpt: Don't give mistakes a place to happen
 comments: true
 date: 2024-10-02T22:00:00+00:00